 In the Middle Ages it was used as a diuretic, laxative and emetic agent.
-Until ipecacuanha (Cephaëlis Ipecacuanha), a plant from South America also with emetic properties but less side effects, was introduced to Europe in the 1600s, asarabacca was the main remedy for food or mushroom poisoning but because of the plant’s toxicity, it probably did more harm that good.
+Until ipecacuanha (Cephaëlis Ipecacuanha), a plant from South America also with emetic properties but fewer side effects, was introduced to Europe in the 1600s, asarabacca was the main remedy for food or mushroom poisoning but because of the plant’s toxicity, it probably did more harm than good.

 The dried and pulverized leaves were used as an ingredient in a sneezing powder of sorts to help expel mucus from the respiratory system.

 In China and some other countries, plants that contain the same active ingredients (asarone and aristolochic acid) as asarabacca are used in folk medicine.

 The majority of scientific studies done on plants that contain asarone and aristolochic acid have been directed towards determining the correct therapeutic amount of the aristolochic acid and its pharmacological and toxicological properties.

 Since the plant grows best in shaded places it is now widely used for ornamental purposes as a ground cover or vegetation in gardens and parks.

 Asarabacca has also been used as a dye plant and can provide a beautiful apple green color.

 Under no circumstances, should the herb in its natural form be used for self medication.
 The plant is dangerous and has been banned for medical application in several countries.